How To Become A Public Speaker (Part 2)

 - Does the client wish me to turn up early?

 - Are there any specific messages the client needs from my presentation.

-Before you started planning what you are going to say you need to find out plenty before hand.
+Before you start planning what you are going to say you need to find out plenty before hand.

-In very simple terms your keynote speech needs a beginning, middle and an end.
-Simple eh?
-I begin one of my presentations with what I have discovered as a result of what happened to me.
-However, I only give them a brief outline of that discovery, I tell them that we will explore this finding at the end of my presentation.
-There are many different ways to deliver your keynote speech, when researching for this blog I came across this article Classic Story Telling Techniques which I found very helpful.
-Your presentation may not be able to follow a story telling method.
-I have included a list of presenting methods and the source I found them from.
+In very simple terms your speech needs a beginning, middle and an end.
+In my last article, I emphasised the need to start at the end, work out where you need your audience to be.
+One of my presentations with what I have discovered as a result of what happened to me.
+I only give them a brief outline of that discovery, I tell them that we will explore this finding at the end of the presentation.
+There are many different ways to deliver your speech, when researching for this article I came across this Classic Story Telling Techniques which I found very helpful.
+You may feel that your presentation can’t follow a storytelling theme because it is heavy with data, this information could be given out at the end as a hard copy.
+Below is a list of presenting methods which will help you plan.

 - Residues Method

 - Chronological Structure

 This helpful list was taken from this article 5 Ways To Structure A Presentation.

 - Heights – Acrophobia.